(828534) 2004 TG10: Orbit

-It has a Earth minimum orbital intersection distance of 0.0225 AU, which corresponds to 8.8 lunar distances.
+It has an Earth minimum orbital intersection distance of 0.0225 AU, which corresponds to 8.8 lunar distances.

 Physical characteristics

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, the asteroid measures 1.316 kilometers in diameter and its surface has an exceptionally low albedo of 0.018, while Porubcan estimates a diameter of 350 to 780 meters, based on an albedo of 0.25 to 0.05, which typically covers most S-type and C-type asteroids.